SeismicCycleRacing/SCR-blog/_posts/2024-08-18-Huttcross-Round-5.markdown

 I forced myself out for a warm up just as another band of torrential rain came through.
-Thankfully the rain wasn't that cold, but I still chose to wear my fleecy 3/4 length tights and arm warmers which did help keep some warmth while soaking wet.
-A good sized field despite the rain lined up for A grade, with some fun fancy dress being worn by some (I failed at getting my fancy dress ready which is probably a good thing given that last time it involved face paint which is not well suited to rain).
+Thankfully the rain wasn't that cold, but I still chose to wear my fleecy 3/4 length tights and arm warmers which helped to keep some warmth while soaking wet.
+A good sized field lined up for A grade, with some fun fancy dress being worn by some (I failed at getting my fancy dress ready which is probably a good thing given that last time it involved face paint which is not well suited to rain).